 (“Low & Slow” method) Dosage Guidelines

-When starting your dog on a CBD regimen, we recommend starting low and slow.
-Dogs has more cannabinoid receptors than humans so the dosages will be much lower.
+When starting your dog on Treat-its regimen, we recommend starting low and slow.
+Dogs has more receptors than humans so the dosages will be much lower.
 These formulas will help you determine suggested dosages based on the dog's weight:

 Low Dose: .025 mg per lb - .055 mg per kg